NAV

 There are three ways to make a capture:

-You can set up your payment integration so that orders would be completed and/or reversed automatically after a specific time period by making use of autocompletion and autoreversal.
-This means that you don't have to process each order manually in the Merchant Portal (and in case of API integration, there's no need to call deposit.do and/or reverese.do methods).
+If you have this feature enabled for you by our support team, you can set up your payment integration so that all preauthorized (Approved) two-phase orders would be completed or reversed automatically after a specific time period.
+This means that you don't have to process each order manually in the Merchant Portal or to call deposit.do or reverese.do API methods.

 Stored-credential transactions